yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/cdcsdk-server.md

 ### Networking

-A CDCSDK Server requires access to open ports in YugabyteDB.
+The CDCSDK server requires access to open ports in YugabyteDB.
 Therefore it has to run in the same VPC (or peered VPC) as the YugabyteDB database.
 The server also requires access to sinks in the case of Kafka or an HTTP REST Endpoint and the appropriate credentials for writing to AWS S3.

 ### Health checks

-CDCSDK Server exposes a simple health check REST API.
+The CDCSDK server exposes a simple health check REST API.
 Currently the health check only ensures that the server is up and running.

 #### Running the health checks